 What does a real estate office, fraternity house, and a church have in common?

 They are all Chi Alpha properties.
-These places next to campus provide a welcoming space for students and so much can be accomplished in these facilities including Bible studies, worship gatherings, outreach, housing, social events, and a place to study.
+These places next to campus provide a welcoming space for students.
+Chi Alpha complexes provide a place for Bible studies, worship gatherings, outreach, housing, social events, and a place to study.
 These settings provide a context for building community and training.

-The latest XA facilities procured are all in the state of Texas at the University of North Texas /Texas Women’s University, Denton; Texas A&M University, College Station; and Texas Tech University in Lubbock.
+The latest XA facilities procured are all in the state of Texas at the University of North Texas /Texas Woman’s University, Denton; Texas A&M University, College Station; and Texas Tech University in Lubbock.

-A church within four blocks of UNT wedged between five large student housing complexes came on the market.
-The church was an 1,800-square-foot property and 930 square-foot parsonage, on a 1.3 acre lot at a cost of $285,000.
-A donor contributed $200,000, and by then XA had raised $70,000, so Matt made an offer of $250,000, expecting a counter offer.
-The owners accepted the offer and XA now owns property not only near in the campus but in the heart of the student housing.
+A church within four blocks of UNT wedged between five large student housing complexes came onto the market.
+The church was a 1,800-square-foot property and 930 square-foot parsonage, on a 1.3-acre lot at a cost of $285,000.
+A donor contributed $200,000, and by then, XA had raised $70,000, so Matt made an offer of $250,000, expecting a counter offer.
+The owners accepted the offer and XA now owns property not only near the campus but in the heart of the student housing.

 Related stories: AG NEWS “From Drug Lair to Holy Home,“ by Deann Alford, August 20, 2021, AG NEWS “Chi Alpha Denton Sees Prayers Answered in a Miraculous Way,” by Dan Van Veen, May 25, 2021, and AG NEWS “Campus and City Church Launch” by Deann Alford, October 24, 2016 , and AG NEWS, “Atheist Turned Missionary,” by Rachel Dawn Hayes, September 1, 2016.